groninge01/docs-v3/docs/developer-reference/sdk/API.md

 Balancer v3 handles token approval through Pemit2 and this helper facilitates Permit2 signature generation.

-Each operation (e.g. addLiquidity, swap, ...) has its own method that leverages the same input type of the operation itself in order to simplify signature generation.
+Each operation (i.e. `addLiquidity`, `addLiquidityNested`, `addLiquidityBoosted` and `swap`) has its own method that leverages the same input type of the operation itself in order to simplify signature generation.

 **Example**

 See [addLiquidityWithPermit2Signature example](https://github.com/balancer/b-sdk/tree/main/examples/addLiquidity/addLiquidityWithPermit2Signature.ts).

 **Function**

-Helper function to create a Permit2 signature for an addLiquidity operation:

 ```typescript
 static async signAddLiquidityApproval(